-From a technical perspective, Stitch pioneered the open-source model for modern ELT.
-With an open-source ETL tool framework called Singer.
+From a technical perspective, Stitch pioneered the open-source model for modern ELT with an open-source ETL tool framework called Singer.

 For teams that want to deploy their infrastructure, build their connectors, and work with open-source code directly, Airbyte is the most well-capitalized solution on the market.
-The connector catalog is on par with Singer, but support levels and investment are on the upswing while the Singer open-source ecosystem sees less investment.
+The connector catalog is on par with Singer, but support levels and investment are on the upswing, while the Singer open-source ecosystem sees less investment.

 The enterprise flexibility, built-in drag-and-drop transformation capabilities, and deployment model can make Matillion less approachable than the other tools on this list, but great to get started with large enterprise use cases and data modeling.

-Even though Portable is the most recent addition to the ELT landscape on this list - with over 300+ connectors - Portable has more cloud-hosted, no-code connectors than every other company on this list.
+Even though Portable is the most recent addition to the ELT landscape on this list - with over 450+ connectors - Portable has more cloud-hosted, no-code connectors than every other company on this list.

 You might have heard about ELT and ETL when researching data integration tools.
 So, what are the differences between them?